federicobaldini/federicobaldini/README.md

 # About Me:
 I'm an enthusiast about knowledge, from the history of mankind to that of our planet, from philosophy to chemistry, from living creatures to the stars.
-Yeah, even about computer science and microelectronics, that's why I'm a pretty nice (or at least I think so) computer engineer.
+Yeah, even about computer science and microelectronics, that's why I'm a pretty nice (or at least, I think so) computer engineer.

-Over time, I have managed to build a small personal library and I strive every day to narrow the gap between what I don't know and what I know.
+Over time, I have managed to build a large personal library and I strive every day to narrow the gap between what I don't know and what I know.

 Having a particular strong interest especially in physics, in 2023 I enrolled in the Physics degree program at the University of Bologna (my second bachelor's degree!
 If all goes well), in parallel with my full-time job (am I a fool?
 Yes, I am!).